savetier/savetierX-keyboard-layout/README.md

 4) As a passionate gamer I wanted to keep W, A, S, D (for directions) at their place.

 TIP for German speakers: With 'autokey-gtk' you can transform the 105th key (if you have got it) into a 'sch'-key.
 Makes life a lot easier!

-SavetierX is a compromise between usability, adaptability, ergonomy and comfort.

 And this is the result so far: